turingschool/backend-curriculum-site/module1/projects/black_thursday/iteration_1.markdown

 ### Note on Standard Deviations

-There are two ways for calculating standard deviations -- for a population and for a sample.
+There are two ways to calculate standard deviations -- for a population, and for a sample.

-For this project, use the sample standard deviation.
+For this project, use the _sample_ standard deviation.

 As an example, given the set `3,4,5`.
 We would calculate the deviation using the following steps:

-1. Take the difference between each number and the mean and square it
+1. Take the difference between each number and the mean, then square it.
-2. Sum these square differences together
+2. Sum these square differences together.
-3. Divide the sum by the number of elements minus 1
+3. Divide the sum by the number of elements minus 1.
-4. Take the square root of this result
+4. Take the square root of this result.

 Or, in pseudocode: